 - 75% of project costs for not-for-profit businesses of any size

 - 67% of project costs for micro, small and medium-sized businesses

-Businesses will need to fund the remaining cost of the project, but can normally use research and development (R&D) tax relief to recoup some of these costs.
-In order to access R&D tax relief, businesses will need to speak with their accountant or seek other professional advice.
+Businesses will need to fund the remaining cost of the project but may be able to use research and development (R&D) tax relief to recoup some of these costs.
+To access R&D tax relief, businesses will need to speak with their accountant or seek other professional advice.

 The size of your business is determined by several factors, which will be discussed in detail if you make an application, including:

 - if the business is part of group of businesses

 - evidence of public sector status (where applicable)

 Knowledge base partners who take part in a KTP create on average more than three new research projects and two research papers for each project.

 Most knowledge bases have a dedicated KTP office.
 These offices work with the business and academic partners who intend to collaborate together to scope out the project.
 They can also help with the application to Innovate UK.